Does Weather affects fleas and ticks.

 Spring is growth season — and not just for flowers.
 Fleas and ticks thrive in the warm, humid weather, too, and they benefit from mice, raccoons, deer and other wildlife that are now active, breeding and finding shelter from the sun in cool, damp places.

-Spring rain does not help, either; fleas and ticks thrive in humid conditions.
+Spring rain does not help, either; fleas or ticks thrive in humid conditions.
 Fleas love the moisture and shelter of growing, rain-fed grass and plants, while ticks use the abundant growth as a ladder to cling onto your pet’s body.
 Folks are more energetic through the spring, too, and pet owners are eager to take pleasure in the warmth and light using their pets.
 But the additional time we spend outdoors with our pets, the more opportunities there are for fleas and ticks to affix a ride.

 As the weather does affect the flea and tick population outside, you are able to help control the population in your pet plus in your house.
 Below are a few things you can do: